 What is Sales Enablement?

 After (20) + years of success in multiple roles in the Sales Training, Sales Productivity, and Sales Enablement space, I’ve narrowed my definition down to this:

 Sales Enablement is centered around “Getting the right people in the right conversations with the right decisions makers in the right way.
 We break the complexity of Sales Enablement into practical ideas through scalable and repeatable practices that will lead to increased revenue.”

-It really comes down to increasing productivity by adopting a systematic approach to Support Content that will drive incremental revenue.
+It really comes down to increase productivity by adopting a systematic approach to support content that will drive incremental revenue.
 Of course, based into that is a focus on metrics, tracking, and reporting to substantiate the ROI that you and/or your team brings to the company.

 Seems simple enough to do, right?
 Well if you believe it’s simple, I’ve got a “famous” bridge near San Francisco that I’d like to sell you!